vcgarnica/MSE_FindR/README.md

 With the appropriately organized folders in place, it is now time to understand how the CSV input file will consolidate information from all the trials within that folder.

-`MSE FindR` was designed to extract $\hat\sigma^2$ for various experimental designs.
+`MSE FINDR` was designed to extract $\hat\sigma^2$ for various experimental designs.
 As a result, the extraction process may differ depending on the complexity of the study and its treatment design.
 More intricate designs, such as two-way designs, require additional information about the other treatment factor compared to simpler one-way designs.
 However, the CSV input file maintains a basic column structure throughout:

 * Trial identification number
 * Treatment list